The most common mistake when choosing a space

 The amount of space required per person depends entirely on how you arrange the room.
 These are the standard guidelines:

-Please note: an evening program that includes both a theatrical performance and a dinner requires two different setups.
-This means either a larger venue or a change of rigging during the event.
-Both options require time and logistical planning—be sure to plan this in advance.
+Please note: an evening program that includes both a theatrical performance and dinner requires two different setups.
+This means you’ll need either a larger space or a set change during the event.
+Both options require time and logistical planning.
+Be sure to plan this in advance.

 Step-by-step space calculation